rydmike/rydmike.github.io/blog_flutter_linting.md

     # Allow having TODOs in the code.
     todo: ignore

+# LINTER Preferences
+#
+# Explicitly disable only the rules we do not want.
+linter:
+  rules:
 ```

 The rest of the settings is just turning OFF linting rules I do not want to use.
 Since all rules are now ON by default, it is a list of rules
 that should NOT be used.
-I try to keep it short.
+I try to keep it relatively short.

 As for what actually gets turned OFF, first there are some linting rules that conflict
 with each other.
 When it comes to them, you can go two ways.
 If you don't want to